hyosung11/Launch-School/Courses/journal.md

 12:11 Studying execution context and it is a little confusing right now.

 12:41 I think I'm going to stop here and be ready for Ed.
 I just finished "Method Execution Context (Implicit)".

+14:29 Back from lunch with Ed.
+I want to keep studying now.

+16:11 Started Assignment 9, the practice problems on execution context.